-Docker (an open source engine that lets developers and system administrators deploy self-sufficient application containers in Linux environments) provides a great way to deploy microservices addressing the above requirements.
+Docker (an open source engine that lets developers and system administrators deploy self-sufficient application containers in Linux environments) provides a great way to deploy microservices while addressing the above requirements.
 The key steps involved are as follows:

-Kubernetes is extending Docker's capabilities by allowing to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts, offering co-location of containers, service discovery, and replication control.
+Kubernetes extends Docker's capabilities by allowing to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts, and offering co-location of containers, service discovery, and replication control.
 As you can see, most of these features are essential in the microservices context too.
 Hence, using Kubernetes (on top of Docker) for microservices deployment has become an extremely powerful approach, especially for large-scale microservices deployments.

 Figure 8: Building and deploying microservices as containers

-Instead, we can leverage the widely used API-security standards, such as OAuth 2.0 and OpenID Connect, to find a better solution to the microservices security problem.
+Instead, we can leverage widely used API-security standards, such as OAuth 2.0 and OpenID Connect (OIDC), to find a better solution.
 Before deep-diving into that, let’s first summarize the purpose of each standard and how we can use them.

-Now, lets see how we can use these standards to secure microservices in our retail example
+Now, let's see how we can use these standards to secure microservices in our retail example.

 Figure 9: Microservice security with OAuth 2.0 and OpenID Connect